EBIO5460Spring2024/class-materials/05_3_R_on_server.md

 ```
 Then kill them individually (see kill a job or process below).

-3) Kill the master process.
+3) Kill the controller process.
 The worker processes will eventually terminate by themselves but they will continue running at 100% CPU time until they finish their calculation.
 In testing, I found that they terminate a few seconds after completing their calculation.
-Identify the master process as in (2).
+Identify the controller process as in (2).
 This is also the PID that is printed when you first start the R script, so it is handy to write it down.

 Finally, check that the processes have really gone.
 The following command will provide a lot of information on all of the processes currently on the server, including other users.
 ```bash